escomputers/freepbx-docker/README.md

 RTP ports `16384-32767/udp` require a particular configuration in order to be properly exposed.
 There's a known issue about Docker and its way to expose a large range of ports, since each port exposed loads another process into memory and you may be experiencing a low memory condition.
 As a trade-off, those ports are going to be exposed via Docker host `iptables` manually.
-So, `install.sh` will take care of iptables configuration, before building and running the image.
+So, `build.sh` will take care of iptables configuration, before building and running the image.